Krimit/Krimit.github.io/_posts/2014-05-19-lessons-NYU.md

 - Try to pick project partners carefully.
 It is better to pick someone smart and hardworking than someone fun.

-- Speaking well is more important than saying something smart.
+- Speaking well is important.
+It's better to leave details unmentioned than to risk confusing your audience.

 - Presentations and posters are roadmaps, not actual papers.
 If it doesn't fit on the page with default font-size, you're writing too much.